Date: 2025-07-22

 I was introduced to this historical event in the Girl with a Dragon Tattoo book trilogy by Stieg Larssen.
 Larssen was a journalist and fictional author who wrote about the failings of the Swedish government and extremist groups.
 And wrote inspiring fictional characters that overcame these challenges.
 So it felt a little magical to be traveling around the city where Larssen and his fictional characters existed.

 I am not used to living in a place with so much rain.
 And it turns out that my laptop was damaged by water when it was in my backpack while I was out in the rain.
 A repair shop called TeknikFix was super awesome and helped me get the laptop working again by discovering the water damage and unplugging the cmos battery so my laptop would boot again.
 I wanted to pay for their time but they did not accept any payment.
-So I left a 5 star Google review I'm tell my two readers how awesome they are lol.
+So I left a 5 star Google review and I'll tell my two readers how awesome they are lol.

 Before leaving on the train to Denmark, I had just enough time to visit the Avicii museum.
 I'm not someone who really sings but I made an exception for their fun little solo VR singing booth.

 When I walked out of Copenhagen Centraal, I got a view of thousands of bicycles.
-There were multiple spots like this filled with bikes all around the tain station and amusement park next door.
+There were multiple spots like this filled with bikes all around the train station and amusement park next door.

 Without realizing it, I booked a hostel in the partying part of town.
-I arrived on a friday night and the place was filled and you could hear music from afar.
+I arrived on a friday night and the place was full and you could hear music from afar.
 When I checked-in I'm so glad I noticed the free earplugs.
 There is no way I would have slept with how loud it was without the earplugs.

 Copenhagen Suborbitals was the thing I was most excited to see in Denmark.
 This group was formed in 2008 with the purpose of being the first amateur rocketry group to put a human into space.